As Long as You're Loving Me

-"As Long as You're Loving Me" is a single by Vitamin C released in 2001.
-This was the second and final single taken from her second album More.
-It was written by Shelly Peiken and Guy Roche.
+"As Long as You're Loving Me" is a song by Vitamin C, released as the second and final single from her second album, More (2001), in January 2001.
+The ballad was written by Shelly Peiken and Guy Roche.
 The song was also included on the 2001 soundtrack to the comedy film See Spot Run.

-Composition

-It is written in D major with a key change to E major at the 3-minute-and-6-second mark.

 Reception

-The single for "As Long as You're Loving Me" peaked at number 45 on the New Zealand RIANZ Charts.
+"As Long as You're Loving Me" peaked at number 45 on the New Zealand RIANZ Singles Chart.
 The single failed to chart in the US.

 Music video

 The music video for "As Long as You're Loving Me" shows Vitamin C singing to scenes from the movie See Spot Run.